Minespree/Docs/playpen/WHAT_IS.md

 # What's PlayPen?

 PlayPen is a server management and load balancing framework which manages all our server instances, artifact updating and game/hub load balancing.
 The project was created by TheChunk developers and it's open sourced on [GitHub](https://github.com/PlayPen/playpen-core).
 Now, PlayPen uses its own protocol, and you will need to interact with it.
-For this reason, we mantain a [forked](https://github.com/Minespree/PVI) version of [PVI](https://github.com/PlayPen/PVI), which is a user-friendly Java-FX based client which can stop instances, upload packages and even restart the whole network.
+For this reason, ~~we mantain a [forked](https://github.com/Minespree/PVI) version of [PVI](https://github.com/PlayPen/PVI)~~ (use the default client available on [GitHub](https://github.com/PlayPen/PVI)), which is a user-friendly Java-FX based client which can stop instances, upload packages and even restart the whole network.

 In order to install it, please head off to the `#important-files-and-data` channel on Discord and scroll all the way up till you find the `PlayPen-1.0.jar` and `PlayPen Visual Interface` JAR files.
 Once downloaded, please place the PlayPen `.jar` file on a new directory by running: